discue/go-syscall-gatekeeper-cli/README.md

 exit status 111
 ```

-### ❌ Without filesystem permissions, no permission access network
+### ❌ With filesystem permissions, but no permission to access network
 In this second case, `curl` is started with a default set of permissions and **read access for the file system**.
-The command still fails because, access to the network-related syscalls gets denied.
+The command still fails because access to the network-related socket syscall gets denied.
 ```bash
 $ gatekeeper run --allow-file-system-read curl -v google.com [...]